Nicolás Millán: Iberia

 In 2023, he returned to his homeland from Argentina and joined Deportes Iberia.

+Retirement

+Millán made official his retirement on 26 November 2025.

 Playing style

 At age 14 Millán was dubbed the "Chilean Cristiano Ronaldo".
 When asked of comparing his ability to that of the Portuguese winger Millán replied: "I think my playing style is similar to his.
 I enjoy using the flanks and going past defenders, and I'm particularly good at stepovers.".